"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 F-22 Flight Displays

-FLYWHEEL EFFECT.
+Flywheel Effect.
 The ability of a resonant circuit to operate continuously because of stored energy or energy pulses.

 FM Receiver.
 A receiver that decodes a Frequency Modulated signal to recover encoded information.